klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/debug/blockchain.md

 ## debug_getModifiedAccountsByHash <a id="debug_getmodifiedaccountsbyhash"></a>

 Returns all accounts that have changed between the two blocks specified by their block hashes.
-Changes made in `endBlockHash' are included, but changes in`startBlockHash` are not.
+Changes made in `endBlockHash' are included, but changes made in `startBlockHash` are not.
 If `endBlockHash` is not given, it returns the accounts modified in the `startBlockHash`.
 A change is defined as a difference in nonce, balance, code hash, or storage hash.